Grand Rounds, Morning Report and Board-Review Conferences

 Board review sessions

-Board review sessions are held throughout the year and focus on preparing categorical residents for the internal medicine board exam.
+Board review sessions are held throughout most of the year except for “interview season” and focus on preparing categorical residents for the Internal Medicine Board Exam and for the practice of internal medicine.

 Weekly EKG review